aws-samples/amazon-serverless-datalake-workshop/instructions.md

 4. Based on above selections QuickSight should plot the data respectively across U.S maps.
 5. Click on the field name `username` in **Size** from **Field wells** to reveal a sub-menu.
 5. Select **Aggregate:Count distinct** to aggregate by distinct users.
-5. From the visualization to see which state has the maximum number of users for the website.
+5. From the visualization you can see which state has the maximum number of users for the website.

 #### Add age based filter to visualize the dataset